 Transfer of data between the databases is also under your complete control – you determine how often new requests are downloaded, work orders uploaded and when the daily maintenance should occur.
-If errors occur during normal operation or during a transfer of data, the problem is logged and an email alert is sent to you and we can be copied, as well.
+If errors occur during normal operation or during a transfer of data, the problem is logged and an email alert is sent to you.

 For those of you with technical interests, the site has been developed using ASP.net, vb.net and SQL-Server as its database.

-We have created a package that includes the Webmaster and Bluegrass applications, website setup and training and 12 months support.
+Bluegrass created a package that includes the Webmaster and Bluegrass applications, website setup and training and 12 months support.
 If you already have a company website, there are additional issues that normally must be addressed to handle this type of web application.
-If you don’t have a company website, we can provide help in that area, in addition to creating the Webmaster site.

 Browser – since this is a web-based product, there are no requirements for local installation of anything other than a web browser, and that should be Microsoft IE 5.1 or higher.
 Other browsers are not supported.